 Addressing your audience with Sir or Madam, etc., is great, but when it comes to respecting them, you need to be wary of the time they are investing in reading your blog.
 And by that, what I really mean is, do not trick them into buying your products.
 You must also not insult their intelligence by linking your product page in each of your blog’s lines.

 Do guide them, yes, but if your only plan is to redirect them to your product page through the excessive use of links and mentions of your store, you’re not respecting their time.

 Tell them what they need to know about the product, inform them, and let them decide if the product is good for them or not without burdening them.
 This way, you will also ensure that you get long-time customers and not just misguided souls who despise you for wasting their time!

 Google Loves Long-Form Articles, But…

 But the sad reality was that I neglected quality information.
 All I cared about was the length and stuffing my articles with fluff.
-Not only was my blog a desert, but the bounce rate was unusually high.
+Not only was my blog a desert, but the bounce rate was embarrassingly high.

 - Curate content that resonates with your audience

-- Don’t overstuff your article with Keywords – it kills the SEO
+- Don’t overstuff your article with keywords – it kills the SEO

 - Respect your audience and do not mislead them

 - Write what is necessary, no matter how many words it requires